Cypher-aman/mindmap-maker/README.md

     -   **Deep View:**  Dive deeper into a node by clicking on it.
 This opens a popup.
     -   ![onNodeClick](https://github.com/Cypher-aman/mindmap-maker/assets/71575102/2290f17c-81eb-47f3-8c97-f34645316957)

--   **Save and Download:**  Preserve your mind maps (specify file format) and download them as images for easy sharing.
+-   **Save and Download:**  Preserve your mind maps and download them as images for easy sharing.
 -   ![reactflow (9)](https://github.com/Cypher-aman/mindmap-maker/assets/71575102/ea71a71e-0726-4bb2-b61a-7a95be9676b6)